Chatbot Message Persistence

 onFinish

-receives the messages from the frontend and backend as UIMessage[]
+receives the complete messages including the new AI response as UIMessage[]

 .